FG secures $747m loan for Lagos-Calabar highway

 “It enables fast-track project delivery while unlocking and maximizing private sector appetite for investment in the country’s priority infrastructure.”

-The ministry stated that the construction of Phase 1, Section 1, is already over 70% complete.
+The ministry said the construction of Phase 1 Section 1 is already over 70% complete.

-It added that the highway, constructed using Continuously Reinforced Concrete Pavement (CRCP), reflected a commitment to long-term resilience and efficiency.
+It added that the highway, constructed using Continuously Reinforced Concrete Pavement, CRCP, was a reflection of a commitment to long-term resilience and efficiency.

 “Engineered for a minimum lifespan of 50 years with minimal maintenance, it offers outstanding durability and cost-effectiveness.